BlockscapeNetwork/signctrl/docs/guides/setup.md

 ## SignCTRL Setup

-Each validator node runs in tandem with its own SignCTRL daemon, so each and every validator in the set needs to have its own SignCTRL daemon with its own configuration.
+Each validator node runs in tandem with its own SignCTRL daemon, so each and every validator in the set needs to have its own configuration.

 ### Initialization

 SignCTRL needs to be configured in order to be able to talk to a validator.
-The configuration directory default to `$HOME/.signctrl` - it can be set to a custom directory, though, via the environment variable `$SIGNCTRL_CONFIG_DIR`.
+The configuration directory defaults to `$HOME/.signctrl` - it can be set to a custom directory, though, via the environment variable `$SIGNCTRL_CONFIG_DIR`.

 First thing we're going to do is initialize SignCTRL via